 J. Wesley (Wes) Null

-Vice Provost for Undergraduate Education and Institutional Effectiveness
+Vice Provost for Undergraduate Education and Academic Affairs

-As Vice Provost for Undergraduate Education and Institutional Effectiveness, Dr. Null oversees all aspects of the university's SACSCOC accreditation efforts, supervises the process of undergraduate curriculum revision, coordinates with all academic units on campus to achieve goals related to student success, collaborates with other universities/colleges to establish articulation and exchange agreements, and works to provide a common vision for undergraduate education at Baylor.
+As vice provost for undergraduate education and academic affairs, Dr. Null oversees all aspects of the university's SACSCOC accreditation efforts, supervises the process of undergraduate curriculum revision, coordinates with all academic units on campus to achieve goals related to student success, collaborates with other universities/colleges to establish articulation and exchange agreements, and works to provide a common vision for undergraduate education at Baylor.

 Dr. Null holds a Ph.D. degree from the University of Texas at Austin and B.S.Ed. and M.Ed. degrees from Eastern New Mexico University.